I love it when I learn new things from the comments people leave on my site.

-If you use coconut oil like me, then you may have to chew on the oil for a few seconds for it to melt, because it is solid at room temperature.
+If you use coconut oil like me, then you may have to chew on the oil for a minute or so to let it melt, because it is solid at room temperature.

 I put the oil in my mouth, swish it around while in the shower and try to “push” and “pull” the oil between my teeth.

-When I get out of the shower I spit out the oil, rinse my mouth with water and brush my teeth.
+When I get out of the shower I spit out the oil into the trash or toilet (not the sink… it can clog), rinse my mouth with water and then brush my teeth.

-There is no need to use a lot of force here, if doing this causes pain in your facial muscles then just relax a bit.
+There is no need to use a lot of force here, if oil pulling causes pain in your facial muscles then just relax a bit.
 Try using less oil next time and don’t swish it around too forcefully.